 2021 will definitely be another disastrous year for online privacy and security.
 Corporations, government bodies, and individual citizens are all at risk.

 Luckily, more and more people now understand the power of antivirus software, firewalls, VPNs, strong passwords, two-factor authentication, and common sense.
-Cyber threats aren’t going anywhere; we need to learn how to live in this hostile environment and secure our digital lives.
+Cyber threats aren’t going anywhere; we need to learn how to live in this hostile environment and secure our digital lives lives.

 Want to read more like this?